releng-tool/releng-tool-docs/content/guides/packages/hacking.md

 # Package hacking

-Package types may define various command line defines and options to help support certain features or practices that best fit with releng-tool's staged processing.
+Package types may specify various command line defines and options to help support certain features or practices that best fit with releng-tool's staged processing.
 In some advanced scenarios, developers may wish to override these defines/options due to corner cases or preferences.
 Developers can